open-spaced-repetition/srs-benchmark/README.md

 ![Superiority, 19990](./plots/Superiority,%2019990.png)

 You may have noticed that FSRS-5 has a 99.0% superiority over SM-2, meaning that for 99.0% of users, RMSE will be lower with FSRS-5 than with SM-2.
-But please remember that SM-2 wasn’t designed to predict probabilities, and the only reason it does that in this benchmark is because extra formulas for converting intervals given by SM-2 into probabilities were added on top of it.
+But please remember that SM-2 wasn’t designed to predict probabilities, and the only reason it does that in this benchmark is because extra formulas were added on top of it.

 ### Statistical significance